automato-build/ffffffffaq/cars.md

 # 🚗 CARS

-- What if i don't trust my self driving car to go to ther right place?
+- What if I don't trust my self driving car to go to ther right place?
 - If my car makes a wrong turn, what can I do?
 - If the car doesn’t have a steering wheel to control it, would I trust it more or less?
 - Do I need to pay for an extra steering will just in case?